kas-gui/kas/kas-wgpu/README.md

 contributors who claim copyright on this project.
 This list may be incomplete;
 new contributors may optionally add themselves to this list.

-The KAS RGX library is published under the terms of the Apache License, Version 2.0.
+The KAS WGPU library is published under the terms of the Apache License, Version 2.0.
 You may obtain a copy of this licence from the <LICENSE-MIT> file or on the following webpage: <https://opensource.org/licenses/MIT>